Plaza San Francisco

-It is located in the old town, and bordered on the north by Perez Velasco street, which is short segment of La Paz's main artery.
+It is located in the old town, and bordered on the north by Perez Velasco street, which is a short segment of La Paz's main artery.
 Perez Velasco roughly follows the route of the now-culverted Choqueyapu River.

 History

 The plaza has long been a politically important space.
 It was a strategic location during the three-day April insurrection that won the 1952 Revolution.
 Following the dictatorship years of 1971–82, elected president Hernán Siles Suazo came to the Plaza first upon returning from exile.
 In the 2003 Gas War, the plaza was the central gathering place for crowds opposing the privatization of Bolivia's gas resources and demanding the resignation of President Gonzalo Sánchez de Lozada.